la2050/archive/_projects/2015/help-at-risk-students-in-south-l-a-get-on-track-to-graduate.md

     - Money (financial capital)
     - Publicity/awareness (social capital)
     - Community outreach
-  How do you plan to use these resources to make change?: [] Where will you be working?:
+  How do you plan to use these resources to make change?:
+    - Expand a pilot or a program
+  Where will you be working?:
     - Carver Middle School (South Los Angeles)
   How can the LA2050 community and other stakeholders help your proposal succeed?
 Specifics: ''